AmbitiousCity/website-source/content/articles/q-sample-questions-1.rst

 Sample questions
 ==================================================

-:summary: Questions written to learn how to write questions
+:summary: Questions written to learn how to write questions 1
+:tags:
 :status: draft

 MC issues: why am I doing this?
 --------------------------------------------------

+What would you do if you had six months to live?
+	- Write things down.
+	- Therefore, that is what you must do now

 David Byrne's insight
 	- You produce work for, and within, a community
 	- Your social context makes a huge difference
 	- This is what I have found.
-	- Before Carol and her church and my St James, i didn't have a context; now I do; I don't think I realize that this is a big difference
+	- Before Carol, her church and my St James, I didn't have a context; now I do; I don't think I realize that this is a big difference; make the most of this community.

 What am I searching for?
 	- Trying to find something I can focus on
 	- Trying to find a community in which I can perform well
 	- Trying to find an adequate day-job
-	- Trying to integrate too much: design, music, Haskell, urban theory, satire, creative writing
+	- Trying to integrate too much: design, creative writing, music, Haskell, urban theory, satire

 Could I just write or do I also need to do design?
 	- Must do BOTH
 	- Write about design: become a well-known blogger (so what)
 	- Write about cities and DO design - become something innovative (seldom seen)

-What would you do if you had six months to live?
-	- Write things down.
-	- Therefore, that is what you must do now

 What are my blockages?
 	- Lack of something really meaningful